-Geike Gorge boat tours, which are guided by the rangers from April to October, give an insight into the gorge’s wildlife and geology.
+Geike Gorge boat tours take place from May to October and give an insight into the wildlife and geology of the gorge.
 You might see birds such as sea eagles and rare purple-crowned fairy-wrens, or acrobatic crocodiles snapping at stray flying-foxes.

 Cultural boat tours are guided by Bunuba Aboriginal people, whose connection to this land goes back to the Dreamtime.
 Tours depart at various times.
 For further information please contact the operators direct on 0417 907 609.
 Tickets must be booked on (08) 9191 5355.

 From April to November, private boats and canoes may access the gorge before 7.00am or after 4.30pm.
 You must notify rangers before launching your boat.
 There are some interesting walks in the park.